Kestukas/Entropia-ETH-Miner/Claymore/Readme!!!.txt

 - Sometimes miner cannot connect to devfee mining server at first attempt, does it cause longer devfee mining?
   No, during these connection attempts miner still mines for you.

+- I upgraded from v8.x (or earlier) to v9.x, I mine ETH-only and I see v9.x is slower than v8.x, why?
+  In v9.x you should find best -dcri value even in ETH-only mode, check "FINE-TUNING" section.
+If you don't want to do it, use "-asm 0" option to use old GPU kernels.

+- How many cards are supported?
+  Miner supports up to 32 GPUs, though some options like "-di" will not work properly for some cards since they accept 0..9 indexes only.